DonyaOS/Donya/README.md

 unxz, unzip, uptime, usleep, uudecode, uuencode, vconfig, vi, watch, watchdog, wc, wget, which, who, whoami, xargs, xz, xzcat, yes, zcat
 ```

 ## lfs donyaOS

 We have build [linux from scratch](http://linuxfromscratch.org/lfs/view/stable/index.html) version of donyaOS.

 [get donyaOS-lfs](https://ufile.io/sgea1rxg)

-We highly recommend to use a virtual machine guest OS to save real machine.
+We highly recommend using a virtual machine guest OS to save real machine.

-This method testd on debian buster net-install with an extra hard disk to install donyOS-lfs on it.
+This method tested on debian buster net-install with an extra hard disk to install **donyOS-lfs** on it.

 We want to use `/dev/sdb` device
-The extra partion is `/dev/sdb1`
+The extra partition is `/dev/sdb1`

-- Create new partiotion on target device
+- Create new partition on target device

 `fdisk /dev/sdb`
 with these switches
 o, n, p, a

 - format new partition

 `mkfs.ext4 /dev/sdb1`

-- mount partiotion
+- mount partition

-`mount /dev/sdb1 /mnt `
+`mount /dev/sdb1 /mnt`

-Copy donyaOS-lfs image to partition
+Copy **donyaOS-lfs** image to partition

 `cd /mnt
 tar xvf ~/donyaOS_backup.tar.xz .`